ethereum/consensus-specs/specs/_features/eip7805/validator.md

 ### Block proposal

-Proposers are still expected to propose `SignedBeaconBlock` at the beginning of any slot during which `is_proposer(state, validator_index)` returns `true`.
+Proposers are still expected to propose `SignedBeaconBlock` at the beginning of any slot during which `is_proposer(state, validator_index)` returns true.
 The mechanism to prepare this beacon block and related sidecars differs from previous forks as follows:

 #### Update execution client with inclusion lists

-The proposer should call `engine_updateInclusionListV1` at `PROPOSER_INCLUSION_LIST_CUT_OFF` into the slot with the list of the inclusion lists that gathered since `inclusion_list_CUT_OFF`
+The proposer should call `engine_updateInclusionListV1` at `PROPOSER_INCLUSION_LIST_CUT_OFF` into the slot with the list of the inclusion lists that gathered since `inclusion_list_CUT_OFF`.

 ## New inclusion list committee duty

 Some validators are selected to submit signed inclusion list.
 Validators should call `get_ilc_assignment` at the beginning of an epoch to be prepared to submit their inclusion list during the next epoch.

-A validator should create and broadcast the `signed_inclusion_list` to the global `inclusion_list` subnet by the `inclusion_list_CUT_OFF` in the slot, unless a block for the current slot has been processed and is the head of the chain and broadcast to the network.
+A validator should create and broadcast the `signed_inclusion_list` to the global `inclusion_list` subnet by `PROPOSER_INCLUSION_LIST_CUT_OFF` seconds into the slot, unless a block for the current slot has been processed and is the head of the chain and broadcast to the network.

 #### Constructing a signed inclusion list